Toshiya Sugiuchi: Industrial league career

 Following an unspectacular first year in the industrial leagues, Sugiuchi and teammate and right-hander Takayuki Goto led Mitsubishi Heavy Industries-Nagasaki to a berth in the Intercity Baseball Tournament in 2000, but the team was knocked out in the quarter-finals against Mitsubishi Motors Kawasaki (currently Mitsubishi Fuso Kawasaki) when Sugiuchi gave up back-to-back home runs, the first a game-tying three-run shot and the second a solo arch.

 Nevertheless, Sugiuchi was named to the Japanese national team to play in the upcoming 2000 Sydney Olympics following the tournament (Japan finished fourth).

 Mitsubishi Heavy Industries-Nagasaki earned a berth in the Industrial League All-Japan Baseball Championship in 2001.
 Sugiuchi held Nissan Motors to one run over eight innings in the semi-finals, and his team went on to win their first tournament title.

 Suiguchi spent a total of three years in the industrial leagues, pitching despite recurring shoulder issues and working on his fastball velocity until it clocked 149 km/h (his fastball had hovered around 135 to 140 km/h in high school).
 The Fukuoka Daiei Hawks (currently the Fukuoka SoftBank Hawks) selected Sugiuchi in the third round of the 2001 NPB amateur draft held that fall, presenting him with the uniform number 47, the same number as former Hawks left-hander Kimiyasu Kudo.
-(Sugiuchi had idolized Kudo, still an active pitcher with the Saitama Seibu Lions today, as a child.)
+(Sugiuchi had idolized Kudo as a child.)